-If you’ve been watching the
+If you’ve been watching the three-year development cycle

 of the Danish Zenvo ST1 supercar and saving your pennies to buy one, we’ve got good news for you: your wait is nearly over, since the Zenvo ST1 50S debuts in the U.S. on November 16.
 Now for some bad news: it will cost you 180,000,000 pennies (or $1.8 million) to buy one of the three Zenvo ST1 50S models that U.S. distributor Emporio Motor Group will sell.

 Your hard-earned cash buys you exclusivity, since only 15 Zenvos will be built worldwide, with only three coming to America.
 It will also buy you Bugatti-beating power, since the ST1 50S delivers 1,250 horsepower

 and 1,050 lb.-ft. of torque from its turbocharged and supercharged 7.0-liter V-8 engine.

 That’s better than what Zenvo has planned for the rest of the world.
 The twelve remaining cars, called the Zenvo ST1, will “only” make 1,104 horsepower, so those of us on this side of pond can finally laugh at our European cousins.